 Climate Change, Poverty and Hunger

 Because they are poor, those most impacted are also least able to adjust to these effects of a warming planet.
 Many will lose their homes or be unable to grow food for their families.
-Communities will have to adapt to increasing natural disasters like flooding, stronger hurricanes and changes in rainfall patterns.
-Climate migrants—those displaced due to climate change, will add stress to already overcrowded urban centers and exacerbate the current global food crisis.
+Communities will have to adapt to increasing natural disasters like flooding, stronger hurricanes, and changes in rainfall patterns.
+Climate migrants—those displaced due to climate change-will add stress to already overcrowded urban centers and exacerbate the current global food crisis.

 Since climate damage cuts across all borders, an international strategy and mechanisms for international financing are needed to assist all countries in adapting to the impacts of climate change.
 U.S. foreign assistance should include programs aimed at helping communities suffering the consequences of climate change, and programs that invest in clean technology and in disaster risk reduction.
 Failing to do so will cost more in the future when environmental disasters are cataclysmic and an even greater number are in need of emergency assistance.
 The U.S. must provide international leadership toward climate adaptation and must do its part.
 It is only fair that those who have benefited most from using the earth’s resources now take responsibility for ensuring the world to come is still livable and that there is enough for all.

-- Support projects that protect the environment
+- Support Global Ministries projects that protect the environment.

 Other Environmental Issues